PeterWaher/IoTGateway/README.md

 ### MAC

+The following sections list the preparations that need to be performed before you can compile and run the IoT Gateway on a MAC:

+#### Application data folder

 To compile projects on MAC, use VS Code for MAC.
 The IoT Gateway separates executable and compiled code (which is later installed in a computer's `/Applications` folder), and application data, which the application can read and write.
 The latter is stored in the corresponding `/usr/local/share` folder.
 The default installation of IoT Gateway, stores data in `/usr/local/share/IoT Gateway`.
 A non-default instance, stores its application data in `/user/local/share/IoT Gateway INST`, where `INST` is replaced by the instance name.
 So before you can compile, you need to make sure the folder `/usr/local/share/IoT Gateway Dev` exists, and that the user performing the build has access to this folder.

 Terminal script to create and configure folder: